celariss/heating_control_server/README.md

 - Add auto-tests

 ## Installation inside Home Assistant
-This section only covers the case of server installation as a Home Assistant integration.
-As a consequence, the prerequisite is a running HA instance that contains a few thermostat entities.

-#### 1- MQTT Broker
-The server needs a MQTT broker instance to connect to.
-To activate Mosquitto broker inside HA, do the following :
-- Install the mosquitto broker add-on from the add-ons section of HA parameters
-- Declare the user 'mqtt' (or any other!) in HA settings and choose his password wisely
-> Detailed instructions can be found online...

-#### 3- Installation of the add-on
-To install the server as a add-on (custom component) on your Home Assistant instance, the easier way is to use the install script.
-Please go to [HA_integration folder](./HA_integration/) and take a look at the README file
+To install the server as a add-on (custom component) on your Home Assistant instance, go to [HA_integration folder](./HA_integration/) and take a look at the README file.md

 ## Standalone Installation
-TBD

 #### 1- Install third-party python libraries
 ```sh